brendanball4/PortfolioJSXTailwind/README.md

-## Portfolio Website Using JSX, Tailwind, and Vite
+## Portfolio Website Using React, Tailwind, and Vite